 Sometimes the best combination of your Goal with another element is obvious.
 Sometimes it takes a bit more brainstorming to find the one that will work best in your specific situation or Application.

-As usual, though, keep those extra brainstorms, as those other versions of your Red Thread® will likely come in handy for future Applications.
+As usual, though, keep those extra brainstorms, as those other versions of your Throughline will likely come in handy for future Applications.

 FROM DESCRIPTION, TO TRAILER, TO FULL-LENGTH MOVIE

-I often refer to your one-line Red Thread as your “opening shot”—it’s like the short description of a movie you read to determine whether or not you’re interested in it.
+Your one-line Red Thread Throughline is like the short description of a movie you read to determine whether or not you’re interested in it (often referred to as a “logline”).
 If you are, you often seek out the trailer.
 If that looks interesting, then you’re usually willing to watch the whole movie.

 Now it’s your turn!
-If you’ve been following along, I’d love to see what your Red Threads and Storylines are!
-If you email them to me, I’d be happy to give them a quick review on a future episode of “What’s Missing from This Message?”!I often refer to your one-line Red Thread as your opening shot — it's like the short description of a movie you read to determine whether or not you're interested in it.
+If you’ve been following along, I’d love to see what your Red Thread Throughlines and Storylines are!
+If you email them to me, I’d be happy to give them a quick review on a future episode of “What’s Missing from This Message?”!Your one-line Red Thread Throughline is like the short description of a movie you read to determine whether or not you’re interested in it.
 Click To Tweet

 Please note that many of the links are affiliate links, which means if you buy a thing I link to, I get a percentage of the cost, and then donate it to charity.